WICG/navigation-api/README.md

 #### Redirects during deferred commit

 The `precommitHandler` callback accepts an argument, which is a `controller` that can perform certain actions on the precommitted navigation, in particular redirecting.
-This updates the eventual destination of the `"push"` or `"replace"` navigation, and restarts the sequence of calling the precommit handlers.
+This updates the eventual destination of the `"push"` or `"replace"` navigation.
 An example usage is as follows

 ```js
 navigation.addEventListener("navigate", e => {